Thagus/Spatia/README.md

 # Spatia
-A search engine for the CACM collection using vector spaces
+A vector spaces search engine.

+Tested until version 1.0 with the CACM and Medline collections.